yuser97/yuser97/README.md

 - Development of **adaptive SPAs from scratch**
 - **REST API** integration
 - Build customization with **Webpack, Gulp, Vite, Nuxt**
-- Ready for **challenging tasks** and full immersion in product development

 ---

-I am looking for a project where I can **apply my skills** and contribute to meaningful solutions.
+Ready for challenging tasks and full immersion in product development.
+Looking for a project where I can apply my skills and develop as a specialist.